katel85/pands-Problem-Sheet/README.md

 - The difference is then calculated as an absolute number.
 The difference is the calculation that our argument (n) and the estimated number must not have a difference of 0.00001.
 If the answer is less than or equal to the tolerance the estimate is returned
 - This code also contains a main function which uses the **while true loop** again will call the user to input the number they want to get the newton sq root approximation of.
 The first line in this function asks the user to enter a positive integer number?
 - The number is defined as float number so we can use numbers with decimals
-- The input number is then entered in the above newton function and the result is rounded to 1 decimal place.
+- The input number is then entered in the above sqrt (newton's) function and the result is rounded to 1 decimal place.
 - The print line then uses the original input number (n) and the result approx square root (n1)
 - The final line calls the main function that has been defined main() and the program begins.